KeikoShimizu/APIHub/packages/example/README.md

 ### Customize Multiple Sign-in potion

 - We had multiple sign-in options in the original Example app.
-If you want to use or modify the multiple sign-in options which are used in the original Example app, access `file path` and implement in `file path`.
+If you want to use or modify the multiple sign-in options which are used in the original Example app, refer `layer7-apihub/src/authentication/Login/AuthSchemeList.js` and implement in `layer7-apihub/src/authentication/Login/LoginForm.js`.

 ### Customize Side content